FabianoManetti/fire_extinguishing_prediction/README.md

 For our classification project, we decided to test the following machine learning models: **Nayve Bayes**, **Logistic Regression**, **Random Forest** and **Adaboost**.

-For our first running, we will consider all the predictor features from the dataset, which will trained across a 5-fold-cross validation method (in order to avoid randomness of evaluation).
+For our first running, we considered all the predictor features from the dataset, which were trained across a 5-fold-cross validation method (in order to avoid randomness of evaluation).
 Since the range among the features is relatively similar, we opted to **not normalize or scale** the data.

 # Evaluating the models

-Our main objective for this project is to deliver a model that will be used to predict if a certain acoustic fire extinguisher is able to work properly.
+Our main objective for this project was to deliver a model that would be used to predict if a certain acoustic fire extinguisher was able to work properly.

 In this case, we are concerned in reducing the false positives or in other words, to maximize the **Precision** metric.
-We will make use of the Confusion Matrix for this purpose.
+We made use of the Confusion Matrix for this purpose.

 According to the results and the previously criteria for this project, we decided to follow with the **Random Forest** model.